puppetlabs/bolt/documentation/experimental_features.md

 `manifests/` directory of modules on the modulepath.
 They can be applied directly to targets just like other Puppet code.

-### Policies in a Bolt project's yaml
+### Policies in Bolt project yaml

 A Bolt project's configuration file `bolt-project.yaml` has a `policies` key which lists the policies available to a project.
-When not configured, no policies will be available to Bolt to be applied.
 A Puppet class becomes a policy when it's listed under the `policies` key, and if the `policies` key is empty then no policies will be available for Bolt to apply.

 Policies may be manually added to the `policies` key in `bolt-project.yaml` or managed via Bolt commands.